qcversity/Rust-101/README.md

 ## Code

 The **Code** directory contains various Rust code examples that demonstrate different aspects of the Rust programming language.
 You can explore these examples to understand Rust syntax, data types, and common programming patterns.

+## Notebooks

+The **Notebooks** directory in this repository contains Jupyter notebooks written in Rust.
+These notebooks are a great resource for learning and experimenting with Rust in an interactive and documentation-friendly environment.
+Each notebook provides a hands-on approach to understanding various Rust concepts and can be a valuable resource for both beginners and experienced Rust programmers.

+### How to Use Rust Notebooks

+1. Ensure you have the `evcxr_jupyter` tool installed for Rust.
+If not, refer to the [Setting up Rust](./Setup/setup.md) section for instructions.

+2. Start a Jupyter Notebook server using `jupyter notebook` or `jupyter lab`.

+3. Navigate to the **Notebooks** directory, where you can find a collection of Rust notebooks.

+4. Open a notebook by clicking on its filename.

+5. You can run the code cells in the notebook to see the results interactively and explore the Rust code examples provided.

+These notebooks are designed to be a practical companion to your Rust learning journey.
+Explore, modify, and experiment with the Rust code within the notebooks to get the best out of these notebooks, and I hope they will helpful in your Rust programming endeabvors.

 ## Exercises